Ryan-Amaral/PyTPG/README.md

 # tpg-python
 A python implementation of Tangled Program Graphs.
 A graph based genetic programming algorithm.

-## Recent API changes
-**Trainer Parameters:** rTeamPopSize removed, just use teamPopSize and use the rootBasedPop parameter (boolean) to affect whether the population is based on all teams or just root teams.

 ## Setup

 ### Requirements (automatically installed with with PyTPG)